themill/wiz/doc/environment_variables.rst

 .. envvar:: WIZ_CONFIG_PATH

-    Path to to :term:`TOML` configuration file to use to initialize default values and callback.
+    Path to a :term:`TOML` configuration file to initialize default values and callback.
 A reasonable default will be provided if this environment variable is not set.